ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

-In this example, we want to retrieve credentials for the `cs20170517a` instance of an {{site.data.keyword.cloudant_short_notm}} service (where the name for the credentials is `creds_for_cs20170517a`), you retrieve the credentials by using a command similar to the following example:
+In this example, we want to retrieve credentials for the `cs20170517a` instance of an {{site.data.keyword.cloudant_short_notm}} service (where the name for the credentials is `creds_for_cs20170517a`).
+You can retrieve the credentials by using a command similar to the following example:

 ```sh
 ibmcloud resource service-key creds_for_cs20170517b
 ```
 {: codeblock}

-After receiving the request to retrieve the credentials for the service instance,
+After you receive the request to retrieve the credentials for the service instance,
 {{site.data.keyword.cloud_notm}} responds with a message similar to the following (abbreviated) example:

 ```sh